-He now skates four days per week, upping the routine to six days while
+He now skates four days per week, upping the routine to six days while training for competitions.

 He does ice dancing and free-skating.
 He has gone to eight adult national competitions.
 Once, Barwig placed as high as third place at nationals with his dancing partner.

 “Competitions are broken down by age group (by 10-year increments),” he says, “so now I’m in the upper group, which we call ‘61-to-death.’”
-The phrasing sounds harsh, but it goes to show Barwig’s
+The phrasing sounds harsh, but it goes to show Barwig’s self-deprecating humor.

 Figure skating coach Brenda Bader has been working with Barwig for a decade.
 She says Barwig represents a growing demographic for the sport.